forensic-science-doctoral-student-writes-on-whiteboard-990x358

 There are currently limited options at the PhD level for forensic science programs, but they are on the rise.

 At Sam Houston State University in Huntsville, Texas, students can pursue a doctor of philosophy (PhD) in forensic science.
-As one of the only programs in the US, this 86-credit hour program generally takes four to five years of full-time study to complete.
+As one of the only programs in the US, this 86-credit-hour program generally takes four to five years of full-time study to complete.
 Sam Houston’s curriculum comprises core coursework, electives, and dissertation research.

-In addition, the degree plan includes classes such as forensic instrumental analysis, trace and microscopical analysis, forensic toxicology, research methods, and forensic laboratory management.
+In addition, the degree plan includes classes such as forensic instrumental analysis; trace and microscopical analysis; forensic toxicology; research methods; and forensic laboratory management.

 • Location: Huntsville, TX

-• Duration: Four to five years
+• Expected Time to Completion: Four to five years

 West Virginia University (WVU), based in Morgantown, is another program that offers a PhD specifically focused on forensic science.
 According to the school, the program “is strongly science-based and prepares students to work across the foundations of criminalistics.”